giry-dev/mangrove-docs/docs/SDK/getting-started/basic-offer.md

 ## Prerequisites

-The tutorial assumes knowledge of javascript.
+The tutorial assumes knowledge of JavaScript.
 Follow [preparation](./preparation.md) to create a new `tutorial` folder.

 Make sure to use a chain where Mangrove is live.
 You can find all all live addresses for Mangrove [here](../../contracts/technical-references/contract-addresses.md)